 Graduate Certificate in Education (Higher Education), Flinders, 2016.

-Invited member of the Economic and Social Research Council (ESRC) Peer Review College, UK.
-Period of appointment: 2010-2019.
+Member of the Economic and Social Research Council (ESRC) Peer Review College, UK.
+Period of appointment: 2010-current.

 ARC Kathleen Fitzpatrick Laureate Research Mentoring recipient, run by Professor Joy Damousi, University of Melbourne 2016.